-Genetic engineering in crop breeding should be urgently pressed in service to meet global food challenges arising due to swelling global population and climatic changes, says a study conducted by the plant geneticists of the University of Illinois, US.
+Genetic engineering in crop breeding should be urgently pressed in service to meet global food challenges.
+These challenges are arising due to swelling global population and climatic changes, says a study conducted by the plant geneticists of the University of Illinois, US.

 This escalation in production should be brought about by mid 2040 to offset severe food shortage in future.
-Given the short timescale, there is no way out than to implement genetic engineering and other crop breeding alternatives with the prime objective of yielding better quality edible stuff.
+Given the short timescale, there is no way out than to implement genetic engineering and other crop breeding alternatives.
+The prime objective of these would be yielding better quality edible stuff.

-Dr. Lee Hickey, a renowned plant geneticist involved in a world leading plant research is open to genetically modified foods and considers genetic engineering as the key process to mitigate the future demand.
+Dr. Lee Hickey, a renowned plant geneticist involved in a world leading plant research is open to genetically modified foods.
+He considers genetic engineering as the key process to mitigate the future demand.
 He is primarily involved in conventional cross-breeding techniques supported by sophisticated genome editing and high-end laboratory process.

 What is ahead of GMO food?